alphagov/verify-hub/hub/config/README.md

 ## History

-The config service used to contain all display strings for the now old frontend (frontend-api).
-Changes to this text was painful as it required a deply from a protected laptop via a usb stick.
+The config service used to contain all display strings for the old frontend.
+Changes to this text was painful as it required a deploy from a protected laptop via a usb stick.
 All that text was first moved into the old frontend, and included by default in the new verify-frontend.

 The config service also used to determine which IDPs are appropriate for users to be shown.
 Identity evidence selections by the user were sent to the config service and a list of suitable IDPs was returned.
 That has since been removed and similar but more complex functionality has been implemented in the verify-frontend.